yairm210/Unciv/Uniques.md

 "Resistant to nukes" - Tiles with features with this unique have only a 25% change to be filled with fallout instead of 50%

 "Can be destroyed by nukes" - Features with this unique will be removed when fallout is placed on this tile

+# Deprecated Uniques
+These uniques have been recently deprecated.
+While they are still supported, they should be fased out of mods, as we will remove support for them in the future.

+"[stats] Per [amount] Population in this city" - Replaced with "[stats] per [amount] population [cityFilter]"

+"Immediately creates a cheapest available cultural building in each of your first 4 cities for free" - Replaced with "Immediately creates the cheapest available cultural building in each of your first [amount] cities for free"

+"+50% attacking strength for cities with garrisoned units" - Replaced with "+[amount]% attacking strength for cities with garrisoned units"

+"Worker construction increased 25%" - Replaced with "-[amount]% tile improvement construction time"

+"Tile improvement speed +25%" - Replaced with "-[amount]% tile improvement construction time"

+"+25% bonus vs Barbarians" - Replaced with "+[amount]% Strength vs [unitFilter]"

+"+15% combat strength for melee units which have another military unit in an adjacent tile" - Replaced with "+[amount]% Strength for [unitFilter] units which have another [unitFilter] unit in an adjacent tile"

+"Gold cost of upgrading military units reduced by 33%" - Replaced with "Gold cost of upgrading [unitFilter] units reduced by [amount]%"

+"All military naval units receive +1 movement and +1 sight" - Replaced with "+[amount] Movement for all [unitFilter] units" and "+[amount] Sight for all [unitFilter] units"

+"+1 happiness from each type of luxury resource" - Replaced with "+[amount] happiness from each type of luxury resource"

+"+15% science while the empire is happy" - Replaced with "+[amount]% [stat] while the empire is happy"

+"Science gained from research agreements +50%" - Replaced with "Science gained from research agreements +[amount]%"

+"Specialists only produce half normal unhappiness" - Replaced with "Specialists only produce [amount]% of normal unhappiness"

+"-50% food consumption by specialists" - Replaced with "-[amount]% food consumption by specialists"

+"-33% unit upkeep costs" - Replaced with "-[amount]% unit upkeep costs"

+"Tile yield from Great Improvements +100%" - Replaced with "+[amount]% yield from [improvementFilter]"

+"Quantity of Resources gifted by City-States increased by 100%" - Replaced with "Quantity of Resources gifted by City-States increased by [amount]%"

+"Gold cost of purchasing units -33%" - Replaced with "Gold cost of purchasing [unitFilter] units -[amount]%"

+"+[amount]% Strength for units fighting in [tileFilter]"- Replaced with "+[amount]% Strength for units fighting in [tileFilter]"

+"-[]% building maintenance costs []" - Replaced with "-[]% maintenance cost for buildings []"

+"Allied City-States provide Science equal to [amount]% of what they produce for themselves" - Replaced with "Allied City-States provide [stat] equal to [amount]% of what they produce for themselves"

+"+1 population in each city" - Replaced with "[amount] population [cityFilter]"

+"Can build improvements on tiles" - Replaced with "Can build [improvementFilter] improvements on tiles"

+"Can construct roads" - Replaced with "Can build [improvementFilter] improvements on tiles"

+"Can carry 2 aircraft" - Replaced with "Can carry [amount] [unitFilter] units"

+"Can carry 1 extra aircraft" - Replaced with "Can carry [amount] extra [unitFilter] units"